Resources for students at Grinnell

 - American Colleges and Universities

-- Employment Resources at the Grinnell College CDO
+- Employment Resources at the Grinnell College CLS

-- The Career Development offers an assortment of resources and assistance for you throughout your college years and beyond.
+- The CLS offers an assortment of resources and assistance for you throughout your college years and beyond.
 Employment opportunities are available through Consortia, On-Campus Recruiters, and Resume Referrals from employers.
-Let the CDO help you with your job search.
+Let the CLS help you with your job search.
 Full-time, part-time and summer positions are available.